 To properly test accessible text, publish your course for web or LMS.
 Then upload the output to a server.
 Accessible text might not change as expected when viewing content on your local computer or in Review 360.

-Storyline 360 automatically publishes both SVG text and accessible HTML text for each course (assuming modern text is enabled).
-You get to decide which version learners see first.
-SVG text is the default version, but you can make accessible text the default by opening the variables manager and setting the
+Storyline 360 automatically publishes both SVG text and accessible HTML text for each course (assuming the latest text-rendering engine is enabled, as described above).
+SVG text is the default version, but you can make accessible text the default if you prefer.
+Go to the Design tab on the ribbon, click Fonts, and select Display Accessible Text by Default, as shown below.
+This sets the

 Player.AccessibleText variable to